mritunjaysharma394/vowpal-wiki/Doxygen-Documentation.md

-## Code Documentation
-To browse the code more easily, do
+To browse the code more easily, do:
 ```
 mkdir build
 cd build